 The student and faculty supervisor will meet weekly to discuss activities and progress.
-As well, the agency supervisor is also expected to meet with the student on a weekly basis or as needed.
+As well, the agency supervisor is also expected to meet with the student on a weekly basis.
 The expectation is that the student will take the lead on the project specified in the contract, but that the faculty and agency supervisor will provide strong support and backup at all times.
 There need not be a final report to the agency (it is not a requirement), but if there is, this report will be jointly written by the student (senior author) and the faculty member (junior author).
-Publication rights to the project varies from project to project and is an important issue to negotiate during the contracting phase.
+Publication rights vary from project to project and this is an important issue to negotiate during the contracting phase.